 Cranberry and orange are like peanut butter and chocolate—wonderful alone and even better together.
-Add some protein powder and almonds for staying power, plus dates to bind everything, and you’ve got a healthy, portable treat that tastes fantastic.
+Add some protein powder and almonds for staying power, plus dates to bind everything, and you’ve got a healthy, portable treat that's super tasty.

 Who said dessert can't be healthy?
 These no-bake bites are perfect for when you're craving something fruity and delicious.
 Strawberries sweeten the recipe just enough so that you don't need added sugar, and the vanilla extract gives it an extra kick.
-The recipe calls for freeze-dried strawberries, but you can easily substitute the real ones instead—just be sure to refridgerate the bites to keep them fresh.
-Go ahead and have them at breakfast, as a snack, or for dessert.
+The recipe calls for freeze-dried strawberries, but you can easily substitute the real ones instead—just be sure to refrigerate the bites to keep them fresh.

 This recipe is for all the lemon lovers out there.
 The tasty combination of vanilla and lemon strikes a balance between sweet and tart, and the nuts and protein powder will keep you full and energized.
 If you wish, add maca powder, which may further boost your energy (though it's definitely not vital to the recipe).

-Only 10 minutes to make, this recipe is super simple, and includes a sprinkle of hemp hearts, which are good for cardiovascular health.
+Only 10 minutes to make, this recipe is super simple and includes a sprinkle of hemp hearts for a boost of protein.
 And who can resist the combo of apple and nut butter?
 Process everything together, roll into balls, and let them set in the fridge—if you can wait that long.

-The word “prune” probably conjures up thoughts of your grandmother and fart jokes.
+The word “prune” probably triggers thoughts of your grandmother and fart jokes.
 But grandma was on to something: Dried plums help increase satiety, which in turn may help control diabetes and heart disease.
 Plus these bites are truly delicious and naturally sweetened.

 For a healthier alternative to the tasty muffin, try these easy-to-make bites.
-Combine your favorite protein powder (ideally vanilla-flavored, just avoid whey-based varieties) with oats, poppy seeds, and lemon zest.
+Combine your favorite protein powder (ideally vanilla-flavored) with oats, poppy seeds, and lemon zest.
 Water and lemon juice bind it all together and add an extra kick of flavor.
-They're just as delicious as the muffins, without all the crumbly mess!
+They're just as delicious as the muffins, without all the crumbly mess.

 Tahini isn't only for hummus and salad dressing.
 Here, the sesame seed spread lends a delicate hint of nut that's offset by sweet dates and cocoa powder.
 Between these irresistible treats and our hummus addiction, we're stocking up on tahini—how about you?